1. Polynomials drawing pictures

 - Positivity.
 For every nonzero , .

-- Harder–Narasimhan.
+- Existence of Harder–Narasimhan Filtrations.
 Every nonzero admits a unique filtration with semistable factors of strictly decreasing phases .

 For nonzero , the phase is